We noticed that JavaScript is disabled in your browser. We suggest enabling it for a better experience.

 Staff members can be assigned to multiple Azure AD user groups.

-To give an individual staff member access to OpenForms, your Azure AD administrator or IT team will need to add that staff member to one or more Azure AD groups that have been assigned a role in OpenForms.
+To give an individual staff member access, your Azure AD administrator or IT team will need to add that staff member to one or more Azure AD groups that have been assigned a role in Forms & Workflow.

 You should discuss with your Azure AD administrator:

-• Who will add staff members Azure AD user groups with access to OpenForms?
+• Who will add staff members to Azure AD user groups with access to Forms & Workflow?

-• If this person is not an OpenForms account owner, how the account owner communicate staff changes to an appropriate member of the IT team?
+• If this person is not an account owner, how will the account owner communicate staff changes to an appropriate member of the IT team?

 Your organization’s Azure Active Directory can contain a lot of information, not all of which is necessary to use the Azure AD connector.

-To prevent the Azure AD connector from listing irrelevant user groups your Azure AD administrator will narrow down the information that is sent to OpenForms by defining the scope and attributes of that data.
+To prevent the Azure AD connector from listing irrelevant user groups, your Azure AD administrator will narrow down the information that is sent by defining the scope and attributes of that data.

 Scope